dani094r/sneaker3d/README.md

 Make sure you run `npm install` after cloning this repostiory.

-IMPORTANT!!
+`IMPORTANT!!`
-As of 15/5 running npm audit fix will end up breaking the app, because of issues with PostCSS (create-react-app dependency), so avoid doing that, app should run just fine.
+As of 15/5 running npm audit fix will end up breaking the app, because of issues with PostCSS (react-scripts dependency), so avoid doing that, app should run just fine.

 Run `npm start` to start the application.